Your Care Team

 The clinicians you see at an appointment will depend on the needs you have that day.
 Your team is committed to giving you exactly the care you need.

 Who's on a care team?

 The most important member of the team is you.
 You can provide us with the information we need to partner with you to achieve your health and wellness goals.

-As a team, our provider staff brings care to all of our patients.
-The provider teams work together to diagnose and treat complex and acute health concerns, create plans of care and support other members of your team in delivering you the very best experience and outcomes.
+As a team, our clinician staff brings care to all of our patients.
+The clinician teams work together to diagnose and treat complex and acute health concerns, create plans of care and support other members of your team in delivering you the very best experience and outcomes.

 Our nurse practitioner and physician assistant staff also provide face-to-face care in our Mayo Clinic Express Care clinic sites, as well as online diagnosis and treatment options.

 Registered nurses (RN) - care team and care coordination

 If your clinician has designed a customized plan of care for your chronic condition, you may be connected to a care coordinator.
 These professionals will provide education about your diagnosis and follow your progress closely to ensure you are maintaining your best possible health.

 Care team nurses work closely with each clinician's group of patients to provide screening during your visit, blood pressure checks, well-child assessments and other assessments.